drex007/Web3-Porflio-Rebalancer/README.md

 ## What will want to do
-1. Withdraw from aave
+1. Withdraw from AAVE
-2. Deposit into AAVE
+2. Swap and rebalance portolio using uniswap
-3. SWap using uniswap
+3. Deposit into AAVE

 ## Python version 3.
 11